How to Start A Podcast: 11 Steps for a Successful Launch (Dec 2020)

 10. Promote, Promote, Promote: Promoting a podcast is different than promoting a book or anything else for that matter.
 Here are three tips that won't let you down: focus on the value listeners will receive, utilize video and audio for promotions, and become a podcast guest.
 Remember that list of 10 podcasters?
 That’s an excellent place to start.

-Getting Reviews and Subscribers: Getting reviews on Apple Podcasts is not an easy task, so start with asking your friends and family and any business associates within your industry to leave you a review.
+11. Get Reviews: Getting reviews on Apple Podcasts is not an easy task, so start with asking your friends and family and any business associates within your industry to leave you a review.
 Push to get as many as you can within the first few weeks to optimize reach.
 You can also incorporate a giveaway or promotion to drive up reviews, but the biggest thing you can do is to simply ask people to subscribe and review.

 If you would like to learn more tips and tricks on launching a successful podcast or other marketing strategies be sure to join our newsletter and subscribe to Target Market Insights on Apple Podcasts or Spotify.